 The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.

-The student knows and understands stochastic relationships and has a competent knowledge in modelling, analyzing and optimizing stochastic systems in economics and engineering.
+The student posses detailed knowledge in modelling, analyzing and optimizing stochastic systems in economy and engineering.